Alicepinch/everything-vegan/README.md

 ## Technologies Used

-The site uses a python server backend and MongoDB database.
+The site uses a python server backend to talk to a MongoDB database to display data to users.
  - The [app.py](app.py) file includes the main code for this app including: Flask initialisation, database interface, and app routes.
  - The [validation.py](validation.py) file includes the functions to validate if a user is logged in using the login required decorator as well functions used to check form fields are valid both to be called in [app.py.](app.py)